ravi-kumar7/documentation/docs/bank-connect/javascript-client.md

 ## Setting Period in Runtime

-For netbanking statement upload a date range is needed to fetch the statemens.
+For net banking statement upload a date range is needed to fetch the statements.
 By default the SDK fetches data for last 6 months.
 In order to define custom date range a function called ``getFinboxDatePeriod()`` needs to be defined.
 The SDK will look for a function with this name, and expect a function as follows (in this example it sets period for last 5 months):

 ```js
 function getFinboxDatePeriod() {